 Question about values: What is so vital for you in it?

 Example of alternative questions: What do you love about it?
 What do you value most in it?

 Remember.
 A question creates a frame for an answer.
-Change the question, and you will change an answer.
+Change the question, and you will change the answer.
 Change these questions too much, and you will not hear about emotions or values – but something else.

 Sometimes your interlocutor will be talkative.
-You will not have to ask about the last holiday or hobby.
+You will not have to ask about your last holiday or hobby.
 You will not have to ask about emotions or values.
 The person will, on its own, talk about this.
 Listen to them carefully, and then say something about yourself with their feelings and values.

 The methods “common emotions” and “common values” are not really about questions, but more about telling about your life experiences the way, including your interlocutor’s emotions and values.